Hanky Panky (1982 film): Production

 Roosevelt Hotel, Ware Hall, Cambridge, Massachusetts, New England Aquarium, and Grand Canyon National Park.

 Reception

 Vincent Canby, writing in The New York Times, gave the film a mixed review, saying it "is apt to leave you far less exhilarated than exhausted."

-Richard Schickel wrote: "a funny, human moment, and if Hanky Panky had 30 or 40 more of them it might have been a congenial little picture."
+Richard Schickel noted that a scene of Michael packing his bag included "a funny, human moment, and if Hanky Panky had 30 or 40 more of them it might have been a congenial little picture."

 Variety wrote: "a limp romantic suspense comedy which manages to be neither romantic, suspenseful nor funny...appears to be an attempt to duplicate the classy thrills of North by Northwest..."

 Novelization

 A $2.50 paperback novelization of the screenplay was published by Pinnacle Books, in July 1982, by Leslie Jarreau, possibly a pseudonym.
 The book is copyrighted by, Henry Rosenbaum and David Taylor, the screenwriters.